-- 3.20 Where an application is to be determined by officers under delegated authority, the case officer will instruct the district council's Legal Services team to prepare a draft section 106 agreement.
+3.20 Where an application is to be determined by officers under delegated authority, the case officer will instruct the district council's Legal Services team to prepare a draft section 106 agreement.
 This will be submitted to the applicant's solicitor for comment and approval.
-Once agreement has been reached as to the content of the agreement and any outstanding issues are resolved; the section 106 agreement will be signed by all parties and completed.
-Once this has taken place the planning application decision notice can be issued. - 3.21 For applications to be decided by the council's Planning Applications Committee, all matters to be included in any obligations must be known and agreed with the applicant by the time the proposal is taken to committee and will be set out in the committee report. - 3.22 The committee will decide whether the proposed obligations are appropriate.
-Any resolution to grant planning permission will be made subject to the completion of a satisfactory planning obligation within a period of 12 months and will authorise the Head of Service to accept such an undertaking.
+Once agreement has been reached as to the content of the agreement and any outstanding issues are resolved; the section 106 agreement will be signed by all parties and

+- completed.
+Once this has taken place, the planning decision notice can be issued. - 3.21 For applications to be decided by the council's Planning Applications Committee, all matters to be included in any obligations must be known and agreed with the applicant by the time the proposal is taken to committee and will be set out in the committee report. - 3.22 The committee will decide whether the proposed obligations are appropriate.
+Any resolution to grant planning permission will be made subject to the completion of a satisfactory planning obligation within a period of 6 months and will authorise the Head of Service to accept such an undertaking.
+If the agreement is not executed within that period, then the application may be taken back to Planning Committee for re-consideration.
+This could result in a refusal of permission on the grounds there is no planning obligation to secure the necessary contributions to make the development sustainable.
 The preparation of the legal agreement should be progressed immediately following the committee resolution to grant.
 Planning permission and any other consent will be issued at a point following the completion of the required planning obligation. - 3.23 The district council usually requires all parties with an interest in the land forming the application site to enter into the planning obligation.
 For example, if the land to which the proposal relates is mortgaged or charged to other third parties or if a developer has an option arrangement, it will be necessary for such interests to be party to any planning obligation.
 Applicants should liaise as early as possible with interested parties / lenders / charges about their proposals to ascertain whether approval is likely and to avoid lengthy delays in the signing / execution process.